 Then, the evacuation is needed.
-Bomb threat procedure manuals should be included in emergency and evacuation training, so employees would know what do to.
+Bomb threat procedure manuals should be included in emergency and evacuation training, so employees would know what to do.
 When deemed safe to do so by the warden, evacuate calmly but quickly.

 Accidents can still occur even if safety protocols are already in place.
 When radioisotope or biohazards get spilled accidentally, it is crucial to ensure the safety of everyone in the vicinity.

 After reporting the incident to those in charge, it is necessary to track those exposed to the biohazard.
 Treatment should be prioritised, and containment of the biohazard will happen after.
 At the same time, those inside the building or laboratory should immediately evacuate as instructed during emergency training.

 Just like biohazard spills, chemical spills can happen even in safe and secure laboratories.
 Chemicals can be hard to contain and handle, especially since they can be toxic.
 Individuals exposed to these chemicals may experience side effects and can even be poisoned, perhaps fatally.

 The first thing anyone must do during chemical spills is to raise the alarm and ensure the safety of everyone in the area.
 It is important to note that no one can enter the area where the toxic chemical spill happened.
 Everyone should evacuate as soon as possible, and people should report it to the safety officer or warden immediately.